A Study in Scarlet: Part I: The Reminiscences of Watson

 A day later, Gregson visits Holmes and Watson, telling them that he has arrested a suspect.
-He had gone to Madame Charpentier's Boarding House where Drebber and Stangerson had stayed before the murder.
-He learned from her that Drebber, a drunk, had attempted to kiss Mrs. Charpentier's daughter, Alice, which caused their immediate eviction.
-Drebber, however, came back later that night and attempted to grab Alice, prompting her older brother to attack him.
+He went to Madame Charpentier's Boarding House where Drebber and Stangerson stayed before the murder.
+Drebber, a drunk, attempted to kiss Mrs. Charpentier's daughter, Alice, which caused their immediate eviction.
+He, however, came back later that night and attempted to grab Alice, prompting her older brother to attack him.
 He attempted to chase Drebber with a cudgel but claimed to have lost sight of him.
 Gregson has him in custody on this circumstantial evidence.

-Lestrade then arrives and reveals that Stangerson has been murdered.
-His body was found near his hotel window, stabbed through the heart; above it was written "RACHE".
+Stangerson is later murdered.
+His body is found near his hotel window, stabbed through the heart; above it was written "RACHE".
 The only things Stangerson had with him were a novel, a pipe, a telegram saying "J.H. is in Europe", and a small box containing two pills.
-Holmes tests the pills on an old and sickly Scottish terrier in residence at Baker Street.
+Holmes tests the pills on an old and sickly Scottish Terrier in residence at Baker Street.
 The first pill produces no evident effect, but the second kills the terrier.
-Holmes deduces that one was harmless and the other poison.

-Just at that moment, a very young street urchin named Wiggins arrives.
+A young street urchin named Wiggins then arrives.
 He is the leader of the Baker Street Irregulars, a group of street children Holmes employs to help him occasionally.
-Wiggins states that he's summoned the cab Holmes wanted.
+Wiggins has summoned a cab Holmes wanted.
 Holmes sends him down to fetch the cabby, claiming to need help with his luggage.
-When the cabby comes upstairs and bends for the trunk, Holmes handcuffs and restrains him.
-He then announces the captive cabby as Jefferson Hope, the murderer of Drebber and Stangerson.
+When the cabby comes upstairs, Holmes handcuffs and restrains him.
+The captive cabby is Jefferson Hope, the murderer of Drebber and Stangerson.